bhomaidan1990/RobAir_Updated_2022/README.md

 ## Known Bugs:

 > General
-There is delay in parsing the markers!
+There is a delay in parsing the markers!

 > Gazebo
 There is a known bug in Gazebo, so if you see some red errors don't worry, it will not be a problem.